Harper, Phillies hold off Dodgers 2-1 to avoid sweep

 After Suarez departed, the Phillies used four different relievers — Enyel De Los Santos, Hector Neris, Archie Bradley (7-1) and Kennedy.

+”Suarez was good and we couldn’t get any traction against him,” Dodgers manager Dave Roberts said. ”Seeing Archie go two and De Los Santos and Neris – we just couldn’t get to the guys in the pen today.”

 White, who was called in to fill one of the holes in Los Angeles’ rotation, allowed three hits in four innings, striking out four.
-The Dodgers gave up only one hit and struck out five in the final four innings.
+The Dodgers bullpen gave up only one hit and struck out five in the final four innings, capping off a series where they allowed no earned runs and just eight hits in 14 2/3 innings while striking out 22.

+”Mitchell White did everything we asked,” Roberts said. ”A seeing-eye grounder (by Torreyes) and Harper got him.
+But he pitched well and the guys in the bullpen pitched well in the whole series.”

 TRAINER’S ROOM

-Dodgers: 3B Justin Turner is projected to return to the Los Angeles lineup this weekend after missing the entire series in Philadelphia with left groin discomfort, according to manager Dave Roberts.
+Dodgers: 3B Justin Turner will not be available to return to the Los Angeles lineup until at least Saturday in New York after missing the entire series in Philadelphia with left groin discomfort, according to Roberts. ”We’re going to see what capacity he will be for Saturday,” Roberts said after Thursday’s game.

 Phillies: C J.T.
 Realmuto was held out of the starting lineup one day after leaving in the first inning following two foul tips that caught him in the mask.
 General manager Sam Fuld told reporters that Realmuto cleared concussion protocol and would be available off the bench.
 Backup C Andrew Knapp took Realmuto’s spot in the lineup.